Expect the unexpected: augmented mixture models for black-hole-population studies: Simulated data

 The non-parametric reconstruction, reported in Figure~\ref{fig:onedim_nonpar}, highlights the presence of a feature at around $30-35\ \msun$ consistent with the simulated Gaussian distribution.
 The weights $(w_\mathrm{NP},\ w_\mathrm{PL})$ are reported in Figure~\ref{fig:onedim_weights} (blue histograms).
 The inferred non-parametric weight is $w_\mathrm{NP} = 0.05^{+0.02}_{-0.01}$, in agreement with the simulated value $w_\mathrm{Peak} = 0.05$ that the non-parametric channel is expected to capture.

-\subsubsection{PL + Linear + NP}
+\subsubsection{PL + linear + NP}

-Secondly, we show that the AMM is robust with respect to the inclusion of a ``useless'' component -- a channel not part of the underlying distribution -- in the mixture.
+Secondly, we show that the AMM is robust with respect to the inclusion of a `useless' component -- a channel not part of the underlying distribution -- in the mixture.
 In particular, we add a linear distribution bounded between the same $M_\mathrm{min}$ and $M_\mathrm{max}$ as the PL distribution:

-The red histogram in Figure~\ref{fig:onedim_weights} shows how the inference is unaffected by the presence of an additional, unused channel: the weight associated with the linear distribution is found to be negligible and thus such channel do not contribute to the overall inference, leading to a reconstruction almost identical to the PL+NP case.
+The red histogram in Figure~\ref{fig:onedim_weights} shows how the inference is unaffected by the presence of an additional, unused channel: the weight associated with the linear distribution is found to be negligible and thus such channel does not contribute to the overall inference, leading to a reconstruction almost identical to the PL+NP case.

-\subsubsection{PL + Peak + NP}
+\subsubsection{PL + peak + NP}

-The last case considered here is the one in which we have all the necessary components in the parametric mixture to describe the underlying distribution, thus making the non-parametric channel redundant: in particular, we include in the analysis a PL distribution, a Gaussian peak and a non-parametric model.
+The last case considered here is the one in which we have all the necessary components in the parametric mixture to describe the underlying distribution, thus making the non-parametric channel redundant: in particular, we include a PL distribution, a Gaussian peak, and a non-parametric model in the analysis.
 We find, for the parameters of this mixture, $\alpha = 3.7\pm 0.4$, $\mu = 32^{+3}_{-4}\ \msun$ and $\sigma = 5^{+2}_{-3}\ \msun$ -- all in agreement with the simulated values.
-Figure~\ref{fig:onedim_nonpar} reports, in dashed green, the Gaussian distribution corresponding to the median inferred $\mu$ and $\sigma$: this is in good agreement with the non-parametric feature reconstructed in the PL+NP case.
+Figure~\ref{fig:onedim_nonpar} reports, with a dashed green, the Gaussian distribution corresponding to the median inferred $\mu$ and $\sigma$: this is in good agreement with the non-parametric feature reconstructed in the PL+NP case.

-The green histograms in Figure~\ref{fig:onedim_weights} shows the posterior distribution for the three weights $(w_\mathrm{NP},w_\mathrm{PL},w_\mathrm{Peak})$: in this case, the presence of additional, non-parametric features is disfavoured by the presence of the Gaussian channel ($w_\mathrm{NP} = 0.01^{+0.02}_{-0.01}$ and $w_\mathrm{Peak} = 0.04\pm0.02$).
-The suppression of the unused channel is however not as confident as it is in the previous PL+Linear+NP case due to the flexibility of the non-parametric model: being the mixture model overcomplete, it is always possible to associate some of the available events with the NP channel, thus resulting in a non-zero associated weight.
-Nonetheless, the shape of the posterior distribution for $w_\mathrm{NP}$ suggests that the parametric models are sufficient, on their own, to explain the data.
+The green histograms in Figure~\ref{fig:onedim_weights} show the posterior distribution for the three weights $(w_\mathrm{NP},w_\mathrm{PL},w_\mathrm{Peak})$: in this case, the presence of additional, non-parametric features is disfavoured by the presence of the Gaussian channel ($w_\mathrm{NP} = 0.01^{+0.02}_{-0.01}$ and $w_\mathrm{Peak} = 0.04\pm0.02$).
+The suppression of the unused channel is, however, not as confident as it is in the previous PL+linear+NP case due to the flexibility of the non-parametric model.
+The mixture model being over-complete, it is always possible to associate some of the available events with the NP channel, thus resulting in a non-zero associated weight.
+Nonetheless, the shape of the posterior distribution for $w_\mathrm{NP}$ suggests that the parametric models alone are sufficient to explain the data.